 Exemptions to the levy are prescribed under the Perth Parking Management Regulations 1999.
 These exemptions include all motorcycle bays, disability bays, loading bays, emergency vehicle bays, bays at public parks and religious institutions and bays utilised by passenger buses.

-Parking facilities with five leviable bays or fewer are exempt from the Perth Parking Levy.
+Parking facilities with five or fewer leviable bays are exempt from the Perth Parking Levy.

 Bays used solely for residential parking do not pay the levy.